 This is the one and only piece of visual art I have ever created.
-When I was in Memorial Sloane Kettering Hospital battling cancer, I took an art class ("Using the Right Side of Your Brain to Paint") and this was the result (done in colored charcoal).
+When I was in Memorial Sloane Kettering Cancer Center battling cancer, I took an art class ("Using the Right Side of Your Brain to Paint") and this was the result (done in colored charcoal).
 Since I was suffering from migraines at the time I entitled this "The Migraine Sisters."

 Being diagnosed with stage four non-Hodgkin’s lymphoma was probably the most frightening moment of my life.
 I had just lost Charlie (my life-long companion of 28 years) to cancer, and this disease had claimed my mother and brother.
 Now I was facing that same hard path.